 - A Diverted Profits Tax (DPT) that is imposed at a penalty rate of 40% in circumstances where the amount of Australian tax paid is reduced by diverting profits offshore through contrived related-party arrangements.
 The DPT is extremely broad (for example, both financing and non-financing arrangements are in scope).

 - Significantly increased penalties (as great as AUD 555,000) that can be applied for failing to lodge a tax return (or other tax-related document) on time.

 - Doubling of penalties that can be applied for making a false or misleading statement.

-Reforms have been made that expand the scope of those entities that are considered to be an SGE and also to introduce the new concept of a Country by Country Reporting Entity (CbCRE).
-Under the new rules, which apply to income years commencing on or after 1 July 2019, the concept of an SGE has been expanded to ensure that when working out whether or not the entity is part of an accounting consolidated group with global revenue of at least AUD 1 billion, it is to be assumed that each member of the group were a listed company and the ‘investment entity’ and materiality exception for preparing consolidated accounts were disregarded.
+Under the rules, which apply to income years commencing on or after 1 July 2019, the concept of an SGE was expanded to ensure that when working out whether or not the entity is part of an accounting consolidated group with global revenue of at least AUD 1 billion, it is to be assumed that each member of the group were a listed company and the ‘investment entity’ and materiality exception for preparing consolidated accounts were disregarded.
 A CbCRE is a similar, but narrower, concept to an SGE (i.e. the investment entity exception can be applied).